 Generally, if you don't earn any income, you can't contribute to either a traditional IRA or a Roth IRA.
 However, in some cases, married couples who file a joint return can make contributions to the IRA based on the taxable compensation stated in their joint return.
 If your employer doesn't offer the working spouse a qualified retirement plan, then there are no income limits for making a spousal IRA.
 If your spouse continues to work and has earned income, you can set up and fund a Roth IRA for you, even if you don't work actively.

+To learn more about this process, consider consulting a Gold IRA rollover guide.
 This marital Roth IRA must be in your name, even if your spouse is the one making the contributions.
 You usually need to have earned income at some point during the year to contribute to an IRA on your own.
 Unearned income from pensions, investments, or Social Security doesn't qualify.
 Therefore, parents who stay at home, retirees with a spouse who is still working, and others who were unemployed for a year but had an earning spouse have an opportunity to increase retirement savings with tax advantages.

 Keep in mind that income limits apply to traditional IRAs only if you or your spouse have a retirement plan at work.
 If you fund your IRA after you retire, you should consider the maximum contribution limits.
 Contributions/distributions (withdrawals), loans Minimum required distributions Qualified charitable distributions Roth renewals and conversions Recharacterization of investments in IRA contributions.
 No matter how old you are, you can continue to contribute to your Roth IRA as long as you earn income, whether you receive a salary as a staff employee or 1099 income from contract or self-employment.